Residents can purchase an annual pay parking permit to park free of charge in council's pay parking areas of Byron Bay.

 15. Is all day parking available within close walking distance?

 Yes it is.
 To provide incentive to park outside the town centre, Clarkes Beach Car Park, Jonson Street (south of Kingsley Street) and on-street, east of Middleton, has no time limit.
 Plus we have an all-day car park at the Butler Street Reserve, available 6am to 6pm.

 16. Where will staff park who don’t live in Byron Shire?

 For those employed in the pay parking area, but are not a resident/ratepayer of Byron Shire, you will be able to purchase a $110 per year Worker E-permit exemption which will allow parking up to the signed time limits in any pay parking location be it within a Council-managed car park or on-street.

 17. Where will the primary schools park?

-All day parking is available in Tennyson Street at no cost, plus workers will be able to access either a $55 or $110 E-permit exemption and park on-street or within Council managed car parks.
+All day parking is available in Tennyson Street at no cost, plus workers will be able to access either a $55 or $110 pay parking permit and park on-street or within Council-managed car parks.
 During pickup and drop off times, there are free 30-minute periods to cover the school drop off/pick up needs from 8am to 10am and 2pm to 4pm.

 The new time limit will stop all day parking in these areas therefore ensuring amenity for local residents.
 It will only apply from 9am to 6pm.